casework/ontology.caseontology.org/CONTRIBUTE.md

 For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/ontology.caseontology.org/`.
 The nginx configuration file and casedocs systemctl service file are pathed to this directory by default.

 ### Configuration

 To deploy, the system will need to have **Nginx** installed and this repository cloned on it.
-We will use a simple **flask** router and a a series of version-specific mapping files to route traffic to the proper documentation pages.
-This CONTRIBUTE.md page will outline installing **Nginx** and utilizing the **Makefile** to test the setup.
-All commands will assume the deployment system is a debian-based system *(such as Ubuntu)*.
+We will use a simple **flask** router and a series of version-specific mapping files to route traffic to the proper documentation pages.
+This `CONTRIBUTE.md` page will outline installing **Nginx** and utilizing the **Makefile** to test the setup.
+All commands will assume the deployment system is a Debian-based system *(such as Ubuntu)*.

 First, update the package repositories and update the system: